Color Managed Workflow¶

-Like Icc, the LUT Docker allows you to create a profile of sorts for your device.
-In this case it’s the ‘lut’, which stands for ‘Look Up Table’, and which can be added to OCIO by modifying the configuration file.
-When OCIO is turned on, the configuration in settings --> configure Krita --> Color Management is turned off, unless you are using the Internal color engine.
+Like ICC, the LUT Docker allows you to create a profile of sorts for your device.
+In this case it’s the ‘LUT’, which stands for ‘Look Up Table’, and which can be added to OCIO by modifying the configuration file.
+When OCIO is turned on, the configuration in Internal color engine.is turned off, unless you are using the

-Krita does a lot of colour maths, often concerning the blending of colours.
-This colour maths works best in linear colour space, and linear colour space requires a bit depth of at the least 16bit to work correctly.
+Krita does a lot of color maths, often concerning the blending of colors.
+This color maths works best in linear color space, and linear color space requires a bit depth of at the least 16bit to work correctly.
 The disadvantage is that linear space can be confusing to work in.

-If you like painting, have a decent amount of ram, and are looking to start your baby-steps in taking advantage of Krita’s colour management, try upgrading from having all your images in sRGB built-in to sRGB-v2-elle-g10.icc or rec2020-v2-elle-g10.icc at 16bit float.
-This’ll give you better colour blending while opening up the possibility for you to start working in hdr!
+If you like painting, have a decent amount of RAM, and are looking to start your baby-steps in taking advantage of Krita’s color management, try upgrading from having all your images in sRGB built-in to sRGB-v2-elle-g10.icc or rec2020-v2-elle-g10.icc at 16bit float.
+This’ll give you better color blending while opening up the possibility for you to start working in HDR!

 No amount of color management in the world can make the image on your screen and the image out of the printer have 100% the same color.

-when you have finished you image and are ready to export it, you can modify the color space to optimize it:
+When you have finished your image and are ready to export it, you can modify the color space to optimize it:

 If you are preparing an image for the web: